zowe/docs-site/docs/user-guide/cli-using-usingcli.md

 **Tip:** If you want to use the CLI together with a screen reader to provide accessibility, we recommend using the Mac™ Terminal application enabled for Accessibility through [System Preferences > Accessibility](https://support.apple.com/zh-sg/guide/terminal/trml1020/mac).
 On Windows™, adjust the Properties settings in Command Prompt.
 For other operating systems, or for alternative terminals, check the specification for the terminal to ensure that it meets accessibility requirements.

+## Profile best practices

+According to [order of precedence](https://docs.zowe.org/v1.28.x/user-guide/cli-usingcli/#how-command-precedence-works), base profiles are used as a fallback for service profiles.
+This means that after you create a base profile, you might need to update your service profiles to remove username, password, host, and port information.
+Otherwise, commands will use the information stored in your service profile and will ignore your base profile definition.

 ## Supported CPU architectures, operating systems and package/resource managers

 Zowe CLI supports the following CPU architectures: